GM-Consult-Pty-Ltd/free_text_search/README.md

 ## API

-### `FreeTextQuery` class
+### FreeTextQuery class

 `TODO: README for FreeTextQuery class`

-### `QueryParser` class
+### QueryParser class

-`QueryParser` parses free text queries, returning a collection of `QueryTerm` objects that enumerate each term and its `QueryTermModifier`.
+The `QueryParser` parses free text queries, returning a collection of [QueryTerm](#queryterm-class) objects that enumerate each term and its [QueryTermModifier](#querytermmodifier-enumeration).

 The `QueryParser.configuration` and `QueryParser.tokenFilter` should match the `TextAnalyzer`used to construct the index on the target collection that will be searched.

-#### Query modifiers
+The `QueryParser.parse` method parses a phrase to a collection of [QueryTerm](#queryterm-class)s that includes:
+- all the original words in the phrase, except query modifiers ('AND', 'OR', '"', '+', '-', 'NOT);
+- derived versions of all words returned by the `QueryParser.configuration.termFilter`, including child words and stems or lemmas of exact phrases; and

+A [QueryTerm](#queryterm-class) for a derived version of a term always has its `QueryTerm.modifier` property set to `QueryTermModifier.OR`, unless the term was marked `QueryTermModifier.NOT` in the query phrase.

+### QueryTerm class

+The `QueryTerm` object extends `Token`, and enumerates the properties of a term in a free text query phrase:
+* `term` is the term that will be looked up in the index;
+* `termPosition` is the zero-based position of the `term` in an ordered list of all the terms in the source text; and
+* `modifier` is the [QueryTermModifier](#querytermmodifier-enumeration) applied for this term.
+The default  modifier` is `QueryTermModifier.AND`.

+### QueryTermModifier Enumeration

 The phrase can include the following modifiers to guide the the search results scoring/ranking algorithm:
 * terms or phrases wrapped in double quotes will be marked `QueryTermModifier.EXACT` (e.g.`"athletics track"`);
 * terms preceded by `"OR"` are marked `QueryTermModifier.OR` and are alternatives to the preceding term;
-* terms can be preceded by `"NOT" or "-"` are marked `QueryTermModifier.NOT` to rank results lower if they include these terms;
+* terms preceded by `"NOT" or "-"` are marked `QueryTermModifier.NOT` to rank results lower if they include these terms;
 * terms following the plus sign `"+"` are marked `QueryTermModifier.IMPORTANT` to rank results that include these terms higher; and
 * all other terms are marked as `QueryTermModifier.AND`.

-The `QueryParser.parse` method parses a phrase to a collection of `QueryTerm`s that includes:
-- all the original words in the phrase, except query modifiers ('AND', 'OR', '"', '-', 'NOT);
-- derived versions of all words returned by the `QueryParser.configuration.termFilter`, including child words of exact hrases; and
-- derived versions of all words always have the `QueryTermModifier.OR` unless they are already marked `QueryTermModifier.NOT`.

 ## Definitions